Craig & Rose History

-Maybe all a customer wants is a two point five litre tin of linen white matt paint.
+Maybe all a customer wants is a 2.5L tin of linen white matt paint.
 But it’s satisfying to know that the linen white in a Craig & Rose tin is the best quality linen white on the market, made by paint chemists building on 180 years’ of heritage and still pushing the boundaries.

 Once upon a time matching colours was something of an art.
 Now it’s rather more of a science with the assistance of spectrometer technology.
 But the residual art in the eye and hand of the operator still counts for a lot.
 It’s to Craig & Rose that clients like Hampton Court come to match the colour of their wrought iron railings.
 And when the Royal Yacht Britannia was berthed in Leith in the late 1990s, Craig & Rose were asked to match the colour of the funnel and supply all the paints for its sympathetic refurbishment.
 Then there was the director of Edinburgh’s Royal Lyceum Theatre who, at a meeting about the refurbishment of the auditorium, threw down a packet of blue Gauloises cigarettes and said ‘that’s the blue I want.’
 That’s the blue he got.